Every day, it feels like the world becomes increasingly digital. However, when it comes to the workplace, paper still has a massive presence.

 No matter what industry you're in, document security must be a top priority.
 Here are some of those best practices for both hard paper copies and digital documents:

-Who Gets Document Access?
+Who Gets Document Access Permission?

 Did you know that the majority of security breaches are internal—not external?!
 That's right.
 Though usually caused by human error rather than malice, the most significant threats come from those within the company.